General FAQ

 What types of training costs are covered?

-Professional development funding helps offset tuition fees and required course textbooks for approved post-secondary coursework.
-For educators certified as an Early Childhood Educator Level 1 or 2, this coursework should lead to a higher level of certification.
-For those at Level 3, this coursework should strengthen leadership, management, pedagogical leadership, administration, and early childhood education skills and knowledge.
+Professional development funding helps offset tuition fees and required course textbooks for approved postsecondary coursework.
+For educators certified as an ECE Level 1 or 2, this coursework should lead to a higher level of certification.
+For those at Level 3, coursework may be used to strengthen accounting, business, leadership, entrepreneurship, management, pedagogical leadership, administration and early childhood education skills and knowledge.

 What types of training costs are not covered?